 Approximately 41% of FLC students are Native American or Alaska Native, representing 177 nations, tribes, and villages.
 FLC consistently ranks as one of the most culturally diverse colleges, and its faculty, staff, and administration work to create a living and learning space supportive to the needs of all FLC students—one more reason FLC is a great choice for your college education.

-As a member of a US federally recognized Native American Tribe or Alaska Native Village, you may use the NATW to attend FLC tuition free.
+As a member of a US federally recognized Native American Tribe or Alaska Native Village, you may use the Native American Tuition Waiver (NATW) to attend FLC tuition free.
 You will still be responsible for other expenses, including student fees, housing and meal costs, books, and other fees.

 Read more about eligibility and benefits on our Financial Aid site.

 Please note: if you live in Colorado, you must also apply for in-state tuition (Colorado Opportunity Fund) as the tuition waiver will only cover the in-state tuition rate.

 For purposes of the tuition waiver, Native American is defined as follows:

 "The term Native American shall include all persons of Native American descent who are members of any recognized Native American tribe now under federal jurisdiction, and all persons who are descendants of such members who were, on June 1, 1934, residing within the present boundaries of any Native American reservation, and shall further include all persons of one-half or more Native American blood.
 Eskimos and other aboriginal people of Alaska shall be considered Native Americans."